Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

-# Kanoverhuur_Vathorst
+# Kanoverhuur Vathorst

 ![screenshot Kanoverhuur Vathorst](https://github.com/RienHazeleger/Kanoverhuur_Vathorst/blob/master/assets/wireframes/screenshot.jpeg)

 Kanoverhuur Vathorst is a canoe rental agency in Amersfoort, The Netherlands, located in the Vathorst district.
 The district has gained status for its architectural beauty, its central and convenient location, its closeness to the Arkemheen Polder and the abundance of water.
-The Vathorst district is popular with families and is highly attractive families moving from Amsterdam and Utrecht.
+The Vathorst district is popular with families and is highly attractive to families moving from Amsterdam and Utrecht.
 Kanoverhuur Vathorst is the third company in the district offering recreational rental vehicles on the water, alongside
 Sloepverhuur Vathorst (electric dinghys) and Lakeside SUP (stand up paddle board school and rental).
 Kanoverhuur Vathorst is a second activity of the latter.

 This website aims to inform inhabitants of the Vathorst district of: